foospidy/GrepBugs/README.txt

 python grepbugs.py -r github -a <account> -f

-The latest regular expressions will be pulled from https://www.grepbugs.com
+The latest regular expressions will be pulled from https://www.grepbugs.com You can now sign-in at https://grepbugs.com/login to contribute regex rules.

 A basic HTML report will be generated in the out/ directory.
 A tab-delimited file with a subset of the information is also created.